Kamalc/C-Sharp-Learning-Path/README.md

     Notes
     - Common Language Runtime (CLR) Peridically Scan Through memory and clean garbage  & free memory
+    - Can Use Static Members of a class without creating an instance
 - [ ] 3.
 Assemblies
 - [ ] 4.
 Types
 - [ ] 5.
 Methods, Fields, Events, and Properties